smtchahal/wikipedia-philosophy/README.md

   -e end [end ...], --end end [end ...]
                         Wikipedia pagename to terminate at (default:
                         'Philosophy')
-  -d, --dont-stop       don't stop execution until a loop is found or a valid
+  -i, --infinite        don't stop execution until a loop is found or a valid
                         link cannot be found
   -t times, --times times
                         run the script this many times (default: 1) (anything